Michael Rostovtzeff: The Social and Economic History of the Roman Empire

-Rostovtzeff was notable for his theories, notably, of the cause of the collapse of the Roman Empire, which he expounded in detail in his magisterial The Social and Economic History of the Roman Empire (1926).
+Rostovtzeff's notable theories, particularly on Roman Empire's collapse, were expounded in The Social and Economic History of the Roman Empire (1926).
 Scarred by his experience of fleeing from the Russian Revolution, he attributed the collapse of the Roman Empire to an alliance between the rural proletariat and the military in the third century A.D.
 Despite not being a Marxist himself, Rostovtzeff used terms such as proletariat, bourgeoisie and capitalism freely in his work and the importation of those terms into a description of the ancient world, where they did not necessarily apply, caused criticism.

 Rostovtzeff's theory was quickly understood as one based on the author's own experiences and equally quickly rejected by the academic community.
 Bowersock later described the book as "the marriage of pre-1918 scholarly training and taste with post-1918 personal experience and reflection."
 At the same time, however, the detailed scholarship involved in the production of the work impressed his contemporaries and he was one of the first to merge archaeological evidence with literary sources.